Job Reference – 544

 Our ideal candidates will be involved in, amongst other tasks;

 - Ensuring a high standard of support is offered in the classroom as specified by the leading staff member;

 - Supervising the activities of the students to ensure their safety and to facilitate their physical and emotional development;

 - Participating in the implementation and delivery of each students Individual Education Plan (IEP) and Personal Education Plan (PEP);

 - Demonstrating an understanding of, and a willingness to learn how the young people’s early life experiences may result in, or contribute to, severe challenging behavior;

 - Recognising and accepting the possible need to intervene using positive handling strategies in order to make incidents safe, and to work as part of a consistent team.

-Shortlisted applicants will have proven experience in supporting young people and adults with ASC and SEMH difficulties.
+Shortlisted applicants will have proven experience in supporting young people with ASC and SEMH difficulties.
 The ideal candidates will possess good interpersonal skills including the ability to listen and empathise with learners, along with the ability to develop and maintain good working relationships whilst engaging with challenging young people within an education setting.